corneliusmunz/legoino/README.md

 * **BoostHubRotationSensor.ino:** Example which reads in the input of the Tacho motor angle to set the Hub LED dependent on the angle to the scale of rainbow colors. https://youtu.be/c3DHpX55uN0
 * **TrainHub.ino:** Example for a PowererdUp Hub to set the speed of a train model. http://www.youtube.com/watch?v=o1hgZQz3go4
 * **TrainColor.ino:** Example of PoweredUp Hub combined with color sensor to control the speed of the train dependent on the detected color. https://youtu.be/GZ0fqe3-Bhw
+* **PoweredUpRemoteAutoDetection.ino:** Example of connection of PoweredUp and PoweredUpRemote where the device type is fetched automatically and the order in which you switched on the hubs is no longer relevant.

 # Setup and Usage